Broxburn F.C. (1902): History

+The club lost to Stenhousemuir - eventual semi-finalists in the Scottish Cup itself - in the fourth round of the Qualifying Cup 2–1, the winning goal coming from goalkeeper Fairley being charged over the line, and the referee originally giving a free-kick to Broxburn, but changing his mind under pressure from the home fans.
+Nevertheless, the club had already become entitled to enter the main competition; drawn away at Leith Athletic, the club bowed out by a 4–1 score, having surprised the Edinburgh side by taking an early lead.

-The club entered the Scottish Cup via the qualifying competition from 1902 to 1911.
-The only time the club made it to the first round proper was in 1908–09, when it was drawn to play Beith F.C. in the first round.
-The match required four replays before it was finally decided in favour of Beith, the final tie taking place at Love Street, the ground of St Mirren F.C., on 5 February 1909, the day before the tie's winners were to play the Buddies in the second round.
+The second time was in 1908–09, when it was drawn to play Beith in the first round.
+The match required four replays before it was finally decided in favour of Beith, the final tie taking place at Love Street, the ground of St Mirren, on 5 February 1909, the day before the tie's winners were to play the Buddies in the second round.

 The club was however successful locally.
 It was a three-time winner of the Linlithgowshire Cup, and also won the City Cup in 1909–10, albeit that competition by then was restricted to four clubs (the others being Leith Athletic, St Bernards, and West Calder Swifts).

 At the start of April 1912, the club and Broxburn Athletic agreed to a merger, the new club to be called Broxburn United.
 The last match for the clubs was the final of the Gardeners' Cup (a charity invitational competition of long standing), won by Broxburn; a week later for Athletics players played for Broxburn against Rangers in a friendly "with a view to testing their qualifications for 'The United'".